jduggan83/see-a-mess/README.md

 #### Todo

  - Fix styling on carousel
- - limit content, if readmore for a container
  - blog style for view article - and include the image
  - have a css property on all components, and styles get applied automatically on root container